gregWDumont/FreeCodeCamp_certifications/3_Front_End_Development_Libraries/projects/3_drum_machine/README.md

+# Drum Machine

-# Objective: Build an app that is functionally similar to this: https://drum-machine.freecodecamp.rocks/
+## Objective: Build an app that is functionally similar to this: https://drum-machine.freecodecamp.rocks/

 ## [Live version](https://codepen.io/reggr0y/pen/XWBXLqM)